DFE-Digital/bat-design-history/app/posts/how-to/2025-02-13-publishing-a-design-history-using-the-github-website.md

 1. Open [https://github.com/DFE-Digital/bat-design-history](https://github.com/DFE-Digital/bat-design-history)

-2. At the top of the page, click on the dropdown that says “**main ▼**”; this will open a new dialogue box.
+2. At the top of the page, select the dropdown that says “**main ▼**”; this will open a new dialogue box.

 ![main-branch-dropdown.png](main-branch-dropdown.png)

-3. Next, we need to create a new branch to work from, enter a concise name for what you’ll be adding and then click on “**Create branch `your-concise-name` from main**”.
+3. Next, we need to create a new branch to work from, enter a concise name for what you’ll be adding and then select “**Create branch `your-concise-name` from main**”.

 ![create-branch.png](create-branch.png)